zkck/zkck.github.io/content/posts/two-years-in-the-vault-part-1.md

 1. Configure with an infrastructure-as-code (IaC) tool
 1. Policies describe permissions
-1. Format elsewhere
+1. KVv2: save raw data, format elsewhere
-1. Careful with the `sys/policies` permission
+1. Beware of write permissions on `sys/policies`
 1. Consider templated policies (upcoming)
-1. Make secrets "connection bundles" (upcoming)
+1. KVv2: make secrets "connection bundles" (upcoming)
 1. Utilize `-output-policy` from the CLI (upcoming)
 1. Think about your path structure (upcoming)

-This is a two-part series, we'll cover the first four tips here, and the last four next month.
+This is a two-part series, we'll cover the first four tips here, and the last four in an upcoming post.
 Stay tuned.

 > **Glossary:** I overuse the words _component_ and _system_ a lot.
 This could
 > refer to microservices, short running jobs, monolith servers, which run all